My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Exit All Current Programs

-• Remove your PC from the power source, take out any discs, and exit all software applications.
+• Remove your PC from the power source, remove any discs, and exit all software applications.

 • Remove every network cable at the back of your laptop.
 Remove every disc from the DVD or CD drives.
 If your laptop responds, fix, clean, or repair the disc.